AnBasement/grep-python/docs/api.md

 - `-C NUM`, `--context NUM`: Print NUM lines before and after each match
 - `--version`: Show version and exit
 - `--help`: Show help message and exit

+**Pattern Sources:**

+- Patterns can be specified via positional argument, `-e` flag(s), or `-f` file
+- Multiple `-e` flags can be used to specify multiple patterns
+- Pattern file (`-f`) contains one pattern per line (UTF-8 encoding)
+- All sources are combined: a line matches if it matches ANY pattern (OR logic)
+- At least one pattern must be provided from any source

 **Context Behavior:**